How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each plum, film-coated sustained-release tablet contains 150 mg of bupropion hydrochloride.
+Each plum-coloured, film-coated, sustained-release tablet contains 150 mg of bupropion hydrochloride.
 Nonmedicinal ingredients: carnauba wax, hydrochloric acid, hydroxypropyl cellulose, magnesium stearate, microcrystalline cellulose, FD&C Blue No. 2, FD&C Red No. 40, hypromellose, macrogol, polysorbate, and titanium dioxide.

 How should I use this medication?